iriscxy/VMSMO/README.md

 ## Citation
-We appreciate your citation if you find our dataset is beneficial.
+We appreciate your citation if you find our dataset and code beneficial.

 ```
 @inproceedings{Li2019VMSMO,